LostLightProjects/jellyfin-skill/README.md

 ## Bugs
 * Common Play Framework not working with anything except "pause, next song, stop, resume"
 * I can't seem to get it to play a specific song
+* For some reason music stopped playing entirely.
+Not sure if its my server or the skill.
+Looking into this as soon as possible.

 ## Fixed Issues
 * Playlists now play